 Because, if you work in a tight niche, there might be a limited number of HARO queries.
 This will limit your chances drastically.

 So, first, look for the exact niche.
-If you don’t find them, you can look for the other closely related niches.
+If you don’t find them, you can look for other closely related topics.